-From Brittany on June 16th, 2011 in Kitchen Remodel
+From Dean Dowd on June 16, 2011 in Kitchen Remodel

 In fact, of 10 award-winning kitchens, Los Angeles claimed three.
 It’s no surprise that southern California churns out innovative design, but these kitchens step it up a notch.
 Let’s take a look.